jettmarks/clueRide-angular/clueride/README.md

 A few points to make:

-- Although Team Members don't require a phone, some one on the team (preferably the Team Leader) will have a connection to the game over the internet to view the course maps, read the clues, view the locations, and answer the questions that allows the team to progress.
+- Although Team Members don't require a phone, some one on the team (preferably the Guide) will have a connection to the game over the internet to view the course maps, read the clues, view the locations, and answer the questions that allows the team to progress.
-- Again, although Team Members don't require a phone with data and GPS, they can follow along easier and answer the clues themselves instead of depending on the Team Leader.
+- Again, although Team Members don't require a phone with data and GPS, they can follow along easier and answer the clues themselves instead of depending on the Guide.
-- Solo is essentially practicing to be a Team Leader.
+- Solo is essentially practicing to be a Guide.

 Player Profile
 ====